Computy-GmbH/yii2-notifications/README.md

 ```

 Remember to place the service-worker.js file in the web root in order to serve the service worker when the WebNotifications widget is initialized.

+## BREAKING CHANGES TO ORIGINAL

+TODO: Format this properly

+This list documents all breaking changes to webzop/yii2-notifications:

+- The notification plug-in option "markAsReadLabel" is now called "unreadLabel"
+- i18n for "es", "it", "pt" is incomplete